IhsanAli-mia/GSOC_Organization_Since_2016/README.md

 ## Manual

-The repository contains a .csv file that has all the output data, along with the source file used to generate it.
+The repository contains a .csv file and a .json that has all the output data, along with the source file used to generate it.
 The JSON data was sourced from the `gsoc-organizations` repository.
 There might be duplicates in the CSV file due to organization names changing across the years.
 Manual inspection or further processing might be required to address such inconsistencies.

 ## Contributions